-Since publishing being Ana, my book has been the recipient of numerous indie awards (see below for details.)
-I have given talks on Anorexia and recovery to eating disorder treatment centers’ inpatients, university, college and high school students as well as teachers and healthcare workers.
+Since publishing being Ana, my book has been the recipient of numerous indie awards (see below for details).
+I have given talks to inpatients in eating disorder treatment centers, university, college and high school students as well as teachers and healthcare workers on Anorexia and recovery.
 My book was chosen as required reading for the National Eating Disorder Association’s Helpline volunteers and is mandatory reading for nutrition students at Bastyr University.
-Also, I have been told, that being Ana is used by therapists in individual and group therapy to facilitate discussion and healing.
+Also, I have been told, that being Ana is required reading in Women’s Studies classes and is being used by therapists in individual and group therapy to facilitate discussion and healing.

 - FINALIST in 2010 Foreword Reviews Book of the Year in the Memoir and Women’s Issues categories.

 - FINALIST in 2011 National Indie Excellence Awards’ Memoir and Addiction & Recovery categories.